RangerMauve/hyper-sdk/README.md

 This gives you the public / private keypair used for the Noise protocol encryption when connecting to peers.
 You can use this to identify peers in the network using `peer.remotePublicKey`

+### `const secret = await deriveSecret(namespace, name)`

+Derives a secret key based on the SDK's master key.
+`namespace` can be used to namespace different applications, and `name` is the name of the key you want.
+This can be used as a seed for generating secure private keys without needing to store an extra key on disk.

 ### `const archive = Hyperdrive(keyOrName, opts)`